touch-tree/template/README.md

 ## Credentials

-For the config of our application make changes to `config/api.php`, you can add your own config file and include them in `index.php`.
+You can add your own configuration by including them in `index.php`.

 ### php.ini